Chapter 7: Knowing, Making, and Playing

 What eventually came out of this very interesting video was the idea that a new world exists, or is starting to exist, where meaning and identity are totally different things than in the "real" world.
 What struck me was the power of this community where people who would never interact in real life are able to start building connections in ways that would have been impossible fifteen years ago.

-I've been teaching two years going on my third.
+I began teaching in 2015.
 While I majored in Chemistry I was given the chance to teach AP Physics 1 my first year.
 I haven't looked back yet.